Growli

 Is pepper safe for cats and dogs?

 Not entirely — pepper is mildly toxic to cats and dogs.
-It rarely causes serious harm, but chewing it triggers real discomfort, so it is best kept out of a pet's reach.
+It rarely causes serious harm, but chewing it triggers real discomfort, so keep it out of a pet's reach.
 This classification follows the ASPCA Toxic and Non-Toxic Plant List, the most widely used reference for companion-animal plant safety in the US and the standard most UK vets cite as well.
 Pepper foliage contains solanine and can irritate pets that chew it.
 Ripe fruit is generally safe but very spicy varieties can upset stomachs.

 What happens if a pet eats pepper?